lucidBrot/migrate-from-google-play-music/README.md

 git clone https://github.com/lucidBrot/migrate-from-google-play-music.git
 ```

 The environment.yml was generated with conda.
-You should only need to install`mutagen` (with pip or conda).
+You should only need to install `mutagen` (with pip or conda).
+If you are not using conda, be aware that I have used `python 3.8` for development.
+(See [this issue](https://github.com/lucidBrot/migrate-from-google-play-music/issues/2), it seems like `3.7` will work as well.)

 ```bash
 conda install -c conda-forge mutagen